 Taste: gentle is the one word summary.
 Familiar appearances from vanilla and almonds, honey but we’re trying to delve deeper.
 Water reveals apricots and marmalade but little else.

-Overall: I’m impressed overall at the price I paid £27 this feels about right although the normal retail is circa £34.
+Overall: I’m impressed overall at the price I paid £27 this feels about right, although the normal retail is circa £34.
 The packaging and design is impressive and you cannot help but feel that accounts for some of the cost here.
-However the malt itself is approachable, well made and engaging enough to remain pleasing, but could have been so much more.
+However, the malt itself is approachable, well made and engaging enough to remain pleasing, but could have been so much more.